-U.S. Department of Commerce Invests $1.99 Million in CARES Act Recovery Assistance to Help Establish New Hospital in Lake City, South Carolina
+U.S. Department of Commerce Invests to Help Protect Businesses from Flooding in Lake City, South Carolina

-This project was made possible by the regional planning efforts led by the Waccamaw Regional Council of Governments, which EDA funds to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+EDA is awarding a $1.8 million grant to Lake City to help provide wastewater system upgrades that will support continued business operations in the event of future flood threats in a region impacted by Hurricane Irma.
+This project was made possible by the regional planning efforts led by the Pee Dee Regional Council of Government.
+EDA funds the Pee Dee Regional Council of Government to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.